xkszltl/Roaster/win/README.md

 Method 1
 --------
-Run `install.ps1` from a Powershell command prompt with admin.
+Run `setup.ps1` from a Powershell command prompt with admin.
 It calls all packages in a topo-sorted order for dependency graph.

-If this is the first time, please do the same thing manually, because you'll have to restart powershell / reboot in the middle.
+Because sometimes installation changes environment variables, you may need to restart powershell / reboot in the middle.
+We tried to avoid that as much as we can but it is still not perfect.

+If this is the first time, you may need to run `${ROASTER_ROOT}/setup.ps1 cmake` once before `${ROASTER_ROOT}/setup.ps1`.

 See Method 2 for details.

 Method 2